ngnyato/Monopoly-C-/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is a Guide of how you are supposed to use/run this repository
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To run this project you'll need dotnet 10.0, acess this link to download the package and install it.
 * dotnet
   ```sh
     https://dotnet.microsoft.com/en-us/download/dotnet/10.0